 Job Profile Writing Guidelines

 The purpose of a job profile is to define, at a high level, the function, accountabilities and requirements of a position.
 Pre-approved profiles for many of the common positions in government can be found in the Job Store.
-When hiring for a new or vacant position, using one of these in unaltered form or adding to it means you do not need to submit the profile for classification review.
+When hiring for a new or vacant position, using an unaltered profile or adding to it means you don't need to submit the profile for classification review.

 - You remove anything from the required accountabilities of a Job Store profile

-- You want to re-classify a position that is currently occupied by an employee
+- You want to re-classify a position that's currently occupied by an employee

 Sections of a Job Profile

 For an existing position, the position number should be in your organization chart.
 If you can't find it, contact AskMyHR for assistance by submitting a service request using the category, My Team or Organization (or) A Hiring Manager > Job Classification > Job Profile Writing.

-Newly created positions that have not used one of the pre-classified Job Store profiles need to be classified.
+Newly created positions that haven't used one of the pre-classified Job Store profiles need to be classified.